OpenVPN/openvpn3-linux/README.md

 The biggest change from the classic OpenVPN 2.x generation is that it does not need to be started by a root or otherwise privileged account any more.
 By default, all users on the system will have access to start and manage their own VPN tunnels.
-It will also support configuring DNS out-of-the-box.
+It will also support configuring DNS out-of-the-box

 The same OpenVPN 3 Core library which is used in the OpenVPN Connect clients is also used in this OpenVPN 3 client.
 This implementation does not support